Peter Shor

-Peter Williston Shor (born August 14, 1959) is an American professor of applied mathematics at MIT.
-He is known for his work on quantum computation, in particular for devising Shor's algorithm, a quantum algorithm for factoring exponentially faster than the best currently-known algorithm running on a classical computer.
+Peter Williston Shor (born August 14, 1959) is an American theoretical computer scientist known for his work on quantum computation, in particular for devising Shor's algorithm, a quantum algorithm for factoring exponentially faster than the best currently-known algorithm running on a classical computer.
+He has been a professor of applied mathematics at the Massachusetts Institute of Technology (MIT) since 2003.

 Early life and education

-Shor was born in New York City to Joan Bopp Shor and S. W. Williston Shor, of Jewish descent.
+Shor was born on August 14, 1959, in New York City, to Joan Bopp Shor and S. W. Williston Shor.
 He grew up in Washington, D.C. and Mill Valley, California.
 While attending Tamalpais High School, he placed third in the 1977 USA Mathematical Olympiad.
 After graduation that year, he won a silver medal at the International Math Olympiad in Yugoslavia (the U.S. team achieved the most points per country that year).

-He received his B.S. in Mathematics in 1981 for undergraduate work at Caltech, and was a Putnam Fellow in 1978.
-He earned his PhD in Applied Mathematics from MIT in 1985.
+Shor graduated from the California Institute of Technology (Caltech) in 1981 with a B.S. in mathematics.
+He was a Putnam Fellow in 1978.
+He then did doctoral study in applied mathematics at MIT, receiving a Ph.D. in 1985.
 His doctoral advisor was F. Thomson Leighton, and his thesis was on probabilistic analysis of bin-packing algorithms.